hashicorp/terraform/website/source/docs/providers/azure/r/virtual_network.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the network.
+* `name` - (Required) The name of the virtual network.

-* `display_text` - (Optional) The display text of the network.

-* `cidr` - (Required) The CIDR block for the network.
 Changing this forces a new resource to be created.

-* `network_offering` - (Required) The name or ID of the network offering to use for this network.
+* `address_space` - (Required) The address space that is used the virtual network.
+You can supply more than one address space.

-* `vpc` - (Optional) The name of the VPC to create this network for.
 Changing this forces a new resource to be created.

-* `aclid` - (Optional) The ID of a network ACL that should be attached to the network.
+* `location` - (Required) The location/region where the virtual network is created.
 Changing this forces a new resource to be created.

+* `subnet` - (Required) Can be specified multiple times to define multiple subnets.
+Each `subnet` block supports fields documented below.

+The `subnet` block supports:

-* `zone` - (Required) The name or ID of the zone where this disk volume will be available.
-Changing this forces a new resource to be created.
+* `name` - (Required) The name of the subnet.

+* `address_prefix` - (Required) The address prefix to use for the subnet.

+* `security_group` - (Optional) The Network Security Group to associate with the subnet.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The ID of the network.
+* `id` - The virtual NetworkConfiguration ID.
-* `display_text` - The display text of the network.